Mathijs-Bakker/Extenject/Documentation/SubContainers.md

 <img src="Images/ShipFacadeExample1.png?raw=true" alt="Ship Facade Example"/>

-* The idea here is that everything at or underneath the Ship game object should be considered inside it's own sub-container.
+* The idea here is that everything at or underneath the Ship game object should be considered inside its own sub-container.
 When we're done, we should be able to add multiple ships to our scene, each with their own components ShipHealthHandler, ShipInputHandler, etc. that can treat each other as singletons.
 * Try to validate your scene by pressing `CTRL+ALT+V`.
 You should get an error that looks like this: `Unable to resolve type 'ShipHealthHandler' while building object with type 'Ship'.`
 * This is because the ShipHealthHandler component has not been added to our sub-container.
 To address this:
     * Click on the HealthHandler game object and then click Add Component and type Zenject Binding (see <a href="../README.md#scene-bindings">here</a> for details on this feature)